← Back to work

 This audience-first approach shaped everything we built.

-From September 2022 to February 2024, I led product delivery from hiring through to handover, supported by Eva Liparova and Kim Plowright on project management.
-I worked across the V&A to ensure content met editorial, UX, accessibility, and technical standards, and liaised with Bloomberg Philanthropies, whose Digital Accelerator program was designed to help arts organisations thrive through strategic improvements to technology infrastructure.
+From September 2022 to February 2024, I was Product Lead, working alongside a senior team of highly capable freelancers.
+Eva Liparova was Product Manager, owning the product build with Big Bite, writing user stories and managing sprint prioritisation.
+Eva also partnered with Rebekah Ford to shape, run, and analyse the user labs.
+Rebekah led design, UX, and user testing, and Kim Plowright covered Eva's role on an interim basis.
+My own focus was product leadership, the SEO-led acquisition strategy, and bringing audience insights from Beano.
+With the team, we worked across the V&A to ensure content met editorial, UX, accessibility, and technical standards, and I liaised with Bloomberg Philanthropies, whose Digital Accelerator program was designed to help arts organisations thrive through strategic improvements to technology infrastructure.

 Team Building & Leadership

-Working with Kati Price, Head of Digital Media and Publishing, I helped recruit a specialist project team: a Product Owner, UX/UI Designer, and content leads.
+Working with Kati Price, Head of Digital Media and Publishing, I helped recruit a specialist team.
 I co-led procurement with Kati, selecting Big Bite as development agency and SEOMG! for SEO.
-I ran daily stand-ups, owned the agile process, and kept things moving across a multi-stakeholder initiative.
+As Product Lead I set direction and kept things moving across a multi-stakeholder initiative, while Eva owned the agile process, sprint prioritisation, and the day-to-day product build with Big Bite.

 Product Strategy & Development